zara-shahid/zara-shahid/README.md

 Contributing to cutting-edge research at Non-trivial, exploring new frontiers in software engineering and AI/ML applications.
 Bridging the gap between academic research and practical implementation.

 ### 🧩 Competitive Programming
 Daily problem-solving on LeetCode (300+ problems solved) and participation in coding contests.
-Team ranked 25th in CodeSprint LA 2025, demonstrating strong algorithmic thinking and collaboration skills.
+Team ranked 25th in CodeSprint LA 2025, demonstrating strong algorithmic thinking and collaboration skills

 ## 🤝 Let's Connect & Collaborate